-Goal 3: To support Berry College's culture of diversity and belonging.
+Goal 3: To support Berry College's good neighbor culture.

 Goal 4: To achieve first-time PANCE pass rates at or above the national average.
 (A3.12c)

 Please see the Berry PA Program webpage for evidence of meeting the above goals.
 (A3.12b,c)